DUOL

 Why did Duolingo stock drop after earnings?

 Duolingo's Q1 2026 earnings and revenue both beat analyst estimates, yet shares fell roughly 14% in after-hours trading on May 4.
-As detailed above, the selloff was driven by weaker-than-expected bookings guidance and management's stated decision to prioritize user engagement over near-term monetization.
+The selloff was driven by weaker-than-expected bookings guidance and management's stated decision to prioritize user engagement over near-term monetization.

 What is Duolingo's revenue growth rate?